ashishtele/ashishtele.github.io/_posts/2026-04-24-r_vs_python.md

 **Python:**
 - 400,000+ packages on PyPI
-- LangChain has 100+ contributors
 - AutoGen, CrewAI, LangGraph all built by teams at Microsoft, Google, startups
 - Default choice for ML engineering roles

 **R:**
 - 19,000+ packages on CRAN
-- `ellmer` has 1 maintainer (Hadley Wickham)
 - `tidyllm`, `chattr` are community experiments
 - Default choice for statisticians, not ML engineers

 When you're a startup building an agent framework, you choose Python.
 Why?
 Because that's where the engineers are.
 That's where the funding is.
 That's where the "AI engineer" job postings are.
 R becomes a niche.
 Not because it's worse — because it's different.

 ## The "Good Enough" Problem